10 Most Common ESL Communication Challenges Heard in Customer Service and How To Address Them

 4. POSITIVE OR NEGATIVE?

-Things can get very confusing very quickly when negatives and positives get mixed up together.
+Things can get very confusing quickly when negatives and positives get mixed up.
 Here’s why:

 “I was told I had to call someone in our HR department for this form because it isn’t available online.
 Is that right?”